Rin Kadokura

-Kazumi Sasaki (佐々木一美, Sasaki Kazumi) (née Sugiura) better known by her ring name Rin Kadokura (門倉凛, Kadokura Rin) is a Japanese professional wrestler.
+Kazumi Sasaki (佐々木一美, Sasaki Kazumi) (née Sugiura), better known by her ring name Rin Kadokura (門倉凛, Kadokura Rin) is a Japanese retired professional wrestler.
 She is best known for her tenure with the Japanese professional wrestling promotion Pro Wrestling Wave where she is a former Wave Tag Team Champion.

 Professional wrestling career

-Independent circuit (2016–present)
+Independent circuit (2016–2026)

 Kadokura made her professional wrestling debut in Seadlinnng, competing at the SEAdLINNNG Let's Go Now event from May 18, 2016, where she teamed up with Takumi Iroha in a losing effort to Sareee and Meiko Tanaka in a tag team match.
 At a house show hosted by Pure-J on November 8, 2017, she unsuccessfully chellanged Command Bolshoi in a singles match.
 Kadokura worked for the Marvelous That's Women Pro Wrestling promotion multiple times, having her most notable performance at a house show from August 26, 2017, where she teamed up with Takumi Iroha and Nyla Rose in a losing effort to Jordynne Grace, Tomoko Watanabe and Yuu Yamagata.

-Sendai Girls' Pro Wrestling (2016–present)
+Sendai Girls' Pro Wrestling (2016-2022)

 Another promotion for which she worked is Sendai Girls' Pro Wrestling.
-A notable match in which she competed took place on August 19, 2018 at a promotion's house show where she teamed up with Meiko Satomura, falling short to Riot Crown (Dash Chisako and Kaoru).
+A notable match in which she competed took place on August 19, 2018, at a promotion's house show where she teamed up with Meiko Satomura, falling short to Riot Crown (Dash Chisako and Kaoru).
 At Sendai Girls Road To GAEAism, from January 10, 2021, she competed in a 14-person gauntlet match where she teamed up with Hibiki, Maria, Masha Slamovich, Mei Hoshizuki, Mikoto Shindo and Mio Momono as Team Marvelous, scoring a victory against Team Sendai Girls (Chihiro Hashimoto, Dash Chisako, Kanon, Manami, Mika Iwata, Natsuho Kaneko and Yurika Oka).

 World Wonder Ring Stardom (2017; 2020–2021)

 She worked in a couple of matches for World Wonder Ring Stardom, first one taking place at a house show from October 1, 2017, where alongside Takumi Iroha, she defeated Team Jungle (Jungle Kyona and Natsuko Tora).
-She returned after a three-year hiatus on September 28, 2020 at Stardom 5Star Special, where she teamed up again with her NEW-TRA tag partner Takumi Iroha and Mei Hoshizuki, picking up a victory against Queen's Quest (AZM, Momo Watanabe and Utami Hayashishita).
+She returned after a three-year hiatus on September 28, 2020, at Stardom 5Star Special, where she teamed up again with her NEW-TRA tag partner Takumi Iroha and Mei Hoshizuki, picking up a victory against Queen's Quest (AZM, Momo Watanabe and Utami Hayashishita).
 At Stardom All Star Dream Cinderella from March 3, 2021, she participated in a 24-women Stardom All-Star rumble won by Unagi Sayaka which portraited the return of many legends from the past such as Kyoko Inoue, Mima Shimoda, Hiroyo Matsumoto, Emi Sakura, Yuzuki Aikawa, Yoko Bito and Haruka Kato.